An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Introduction

 \section{Introduction}

-This work is on a high-order accurate panel-based Fourier--Nyström discretization scheme for integral equations associated with the Helm\-holtz equation in domains bounded by axially symmetric surfaces.
-The work resembles that of Young, Hao, and Martinsson~\cite{Youn12}.
+This work is on a high-order accurate panel-based Fourier--Nyström discretization scheme for integral equations associated with the Helmholtz equation in domains bounded by axially symmetric surfaces.
+Efficient axisymmetric solvers for wave propagation and scattering are important in their own right in optical and microwave applications~\cite{Keka11,Wang08}.
+They are also needed in multi-particle contexts, for example, to predict the effects of absorption and scattering of sun light from soot in the atmosphere~\cite{Nosi12}.

+The present scheme resembles that of Young, Hao, and Martinsson~\cite{Youn12}.
 The main difference lies in the treatment of nearly- and weakly singular oscillatory kernels.
-In Ref.~\cite{Youn12}, a precomputed 10th order accurate general-purpose Kolm--Rokhlin quadrature~\cite{Kolm01} is used for discretization in the polar direction and the post-processor, where field evaluations are done, does not address the nearly singular case.
-Here we use instead a 16th order scheme based on analytic product integration and a partially explicit split of transformed kernels.
+In~\cite{Youn12}, a precomputed 10th order accurate general-purpose Kolm--Rokhlin quadrature~\cite{Kolm01} is used for discretization in the polar direction and the post-processor, where field evaluations are done, does not address the nearly singular case.
+Here we use instead 16th order analytic product integration and a splitting of transformed kernels.
 Quadrature weights are computed on the fly whenever needed.
-While it has been considered hard to implement such a partially ``explicit split'' panel-based scheme for axisymmetric problems, see Ref.~\cite{Hao14}, the present work demonstrates that it is indeed worth the effort.
+While it has been considered hard to implement such an ``explicit split'' panel-based scheme for axisymmetric problems, see~\cite{Hao14}, our work demonstrates that it is indeed worth the effort.

 We specialize to the interior Neumann problem and are particularly interested in finding solutions corresponding to homogeneous boundary conditions (Neumann Laplace eigenfunctions).
 This PDE eigenvalue problem models acoustic resonances in sound-hard voids and is of importance in areas such as noise reduction~\cite{Huang02}, resonance scattering theory~\cite{Colt13,Uberall82}, and quantum chaos~\cite{Backer02,Barn06b,Barn14}.
-A related, vector valued, problem models electromagnetic resonances in cavities~\cite{Gedney90}.
+A related, vector valued, problem models axially symmetric electromagnetic scattering~\cite{Gedney90}.
+More recent general developments on electromagnetic integral equation formulations can be found in~\cite{Vico13}.

 Aside from improving the convergence rate, our scheme improves the achievable accuracy to the point where it can be called nearly optimal.
 Furthermore, high accuracy is not only obtained for the solutions to the integral equations under consideration.
 The flexibility offered by performing weight computations on the fly in a post-processor enables extremely accurate field evaluations in the entire computational domain, also close to surfaces where integral equation techniques usually encounter difficulties.